SFUNUSC/TIPsort/README.md

 ## Installation

+The install script `install.sh` is provided in an attempt to automate the compilation and installation process.
+It also attempts to set up the proper environment variables in the `.bashrc` file.
+Use at your own risk.

+### Manual Installation

 At the very least, ROOT (tested with v5.x) must be installed with environment variables set up properly.
-Evironment variable setup can be done by adding to your .bashrc (and then reloading the terminal):
+Environment variable setup can be done by adding to your `.bashrc` (and then reloading the terminal):

 ```
 #ROOT configuration in .bashrc